Step by step tutorial for Eco Dyeing or Eco Printing on Silk and Cotton Fabric

 Before you try any natural dyeing methods at home, please do your homework first!
 Here’s a great article on various mordants and their uses.

-You can very easily make an iron (or copper) modifier at home.
-All you need are some rusted bits of hardware: nuts, bolts, screws or copper pipe, tubing, etc. Check out how to make an iron modifier.
+Making your own rust water is easy but it does take a few weeks of time.
+All you need are some rusted bits of hardware: nuts, bolts, screws or, etc. Check out how to make an iron modifier for step by step instructions.

 Related Eco Dyeing Articles